New Masonic Temple (St. Louis)

-The New Masonic Temple is a historic building in St. Louis, Missouri, built in 1926.
+The New Masonic Temple is a historic former Masonic building in St. Louis, Missouri, completed in 1926.
 Like many other buildings built for Freemason meeting places, it shows Classical Revival architecture.

 Named a city landmark in 1976, the 386,000-square-foot building stands 185 feet high and encloses more than six million cubic feet.
 There are 14 levels: six full floors and eight mezzanines.

+The building served as a major Masonic meeting place in St. Louis for more than 90 years.
+The Masonic Temple Association of St. Louis sold it to developer Brandonview LLC in 2017, after which the Masons briefly remained in the building before relocating.
+The building was subsequently redeveloped as an apartment complex known as B on Lindell, which began leasing apartments in 2024.

+History

 The Temple's ground was broken in 1923 and dedicated in 1926.
-Created by architectural company Eames & Young with consulting architect Albert B. Groves, it features classic Greek Ionic-style exterior architecture with various styles throughout the interior.
+Designed by architectural firm Eames & Young with consulting architect Albert B. Groves, it features classic Greek Ionic-style exterior architecture with various styles throughout the interior.

-The Masonic Temple is built in three receding stages, symbolic of the three steps in Masonry.
-Constructed of Bedford limestone with gray granite trim, the main lobby is finished in marble; other rooms have their original wool carpet.
-The building has an unfinished theater with 2,200 seats.

-The lobby contains a 38-foot mural titled “The Origins of Freemasonry”, which was created in 1941 by African American artist Jessie Housley Holliman.
-Dedicated by Senator Harry S. Truman, it is the only surviving mural by the noted artist in a St. Louis public building.
+The lobby contains a 38-foot mural titled The Origins of Freemasonry, created in 1941 by African American artist Jessie Housley Holliman.
+Dedicated by Senator Harry S. Truman, it is the only surviving mural by Holliman in a St. Louis public building.

-Then-Senator and Freemason Grand Master Harry S. Truman kept an office in the building.
-Charles A. Lindbergh was initiated and participated as a mason at the Temple before his renowned 1927 flight.
-In 1980, Escape from New York with Ernest Borgnine filmed a scene on the Temple's steps.
-Borgnine, a Mason, attended Masonic meetings in the building.
+Then-U.S. Senator and Missouri Grand Master Harry S. Truman kept an office in the building.
+Truman served as Grand Master of the Grand Lodge of Missouri from 1940 to 1941 while serving in the U.S. Senate.
+Charles A. Lindbergh, a member of Keystone Lodge No. 243 in St. Louis, completed his Masonic degrees in 1926 and participated as a Mason at the Temple before his 1927 transatlantic flight.
+During filming in 1980, the Temple's exterior was used to represent the New York Public Library in the 1981 film Escape from New York.
+Ernest Borgnine, who was also a Mason, attended Masonic meetings in the building.

+Architecture and Masonic use

+The Masonic Temple was built in three receding stages, symbolic of the three steps in Masonry.
+It was constructed of Bedford limestone with gray granite trim, and the main lobby was finished in marble.
+The original building included an unfinished theater designed for approximately 2,200 seats.

-The ground and first floors and the first-floor mezzanine have areas where the general public is admitted only on days when a meeting is held, which is currently 10 per month.
-The second floor contains the Eastern Star quarters.
-Third and fourth floors and their mezzanines were designed to house the Blue Lodges with the potential for eight Blue Lodge halls.
-The four halls and the fourth floor were not completed, and one area on the third floor was made into a dining room.
+During its period of Masonic use, the second floor contained the Eastern Star quarters.
+The third and fourth floors and their mezzanines were designed to house the Blue Lodges, with the potential for eight Blue Lodge halls.
+Four halls and much of the fourth floor were never completed, and one area on the third floor was converted into a dining room.

-Fifth and sixth floors were designed to house three of the York Rite organizations, which are known as the Chapter, Council, and the Commandery.
-Most of the building is non-sectarian, but the fifth floor features Christian symbolism.
-The fifth level hall is 100’ long, 75’ wide and 48’ high.
+The fifth and sixth floors were designed to house three York Rite organizations: the Chapter, Council, and Commandery.
+Most of the building was nonsectarian in its decoration, but the fifth floor featured Christian symbolism.
+Its principal hall measured approximately 100 feet long, 75 feet wide, and 48 feet high.